vinit-desai/chess-engine/README.md

 * Neat & Intuitive Interface

 ## Usage
-* To run the chess engine, simply run the main method in the Jchess class.
+* To run the chess engine, simply run the main method in the JChess class.

 ## Design